briansuhh/Hack-The-Box/Tier 1/SEQUEL.md

 2. What community-developed MySQL version is the target running?<br>
 mariadb
+	- -sC flag is used to define a script along the nmap
 	```bash
 	nmap -F -sC 10.129.144.109
 	Starting Nmap 7.94 ( https://nmap.org ) at 2023-10-11 15:05 PST